Life in Denver

 Tipping

 When eating out, it is good to be aware of when to tip and how much the tip should be for.
 In the United States, tips or gratuities are not added to the bill.
-Based on the level of service by the server(s), a tip of 20-30% of the bill (not including tax) is recommended.
+Based on the level of service by the server(s), a tip of 15-20% of the bill (not including tax) is recommended.
 However, some restaurants will include the tip in the bills of large groups, typically 8 or more diners.
-Most restaurants will disclose this practice in their menu or on your receipt.

-Tips are not expected but often welcome at some -food restaurants or cafeterias where food is ordered at the counter instead of a server taking your order at the table.
+Tips are not expected but often welcome at some fast-food restaurants or cafeterias where food is ordered at the counter instead of a server taking your order at the table.

 If you order food to be delivered to your residence, a tip is normally expected by the driver.